MarkNuar/Project_SE2/DD/2DD.md

 ## Runtime view
 The following section contains the most important RuntimeView, organized by the previous depicted UseCases (see RASD document for further info).
-In order to simplify the complexity of those diagrams, we decided to omit access errors (which happen when the provided token does not authorize the requested operation) and database'access errors.
-Moreover, the WebServer forwards every request, but in case of static contents request, it can reply directly without contacting the router.
+In order to simplify the complexity of those diagrams, we decided to describe in separate diagrams cases of access errors (which happen when the provided token does not authorize the requested operation), database'access errors and direct reply from the WebServer (the WebServer forwards every request, but in case of static contents request, it can reply directly without contacting the router if it has cached the content).

 ### RegisteredUser
 #### Add Report
 ![addReport](./images/exported/exportedRunTimeView/ru/addReport.svg)